Category Archives: grains

 Enjoy!

-Our farm share is including some neat vegetables that I haven't seen before including these cute little eight-ball squash.
+Our farm share included some neat vegetables I hadn't seen before like eight-ball squash.
 They are a type of round zucchini.
+Fun to cook with and delicious.

 As I've mentioned in a previous post zucchini are great and have a lot of health benefits.
 They are also a versatile vegetable and can be served a number of different ways.
 The eight-balls seem ideal for stuffing because who would want to cut them up and cook them, destroying that cute shape?
 Having some leftover quinoa from when I last made quinoa taboule (I always double quinoa when I cook it because we eat so much of it) I decided to create a quinoa stuffing to fill these little beauties.
 This turned out to be so delicious that we can't wait to get more of these squash to make it again.